yawlhead91/build-tools/README.md

 ### bt build

-The build command will compile your application's js files using browserify.
+The `build` command builds all of your files into a distribution folder for deployment.
+It will do things like compile all of your application's javascript files into single files using browserify (ES6 files are supported), sassify all of your scss files, minify files, and even add banners to your files if desired.

 First you need to specify the files you want the build command to use in your `bt-config.js` file.
 For instance, if you wanted to build `src/main.js` (your entry file) into a final `dist/app.js` file, specify the following in your `bt-config.js` file:

 ```javascript